 - (a) Honours in a specific subject or discipline, e.g. Economics or Statistics, that was taken as major (i.e. up to third-year level) for the candidate's bachelor degree.
-A discipline honours degree can, for example, be obtained in the following disciplines. - Economics modules (semester courses) can be included from another discipline.
+A discipline honours degree can, for example, be obtained in the following disciplines.

+- Economics

 - Business Management

 - Industrial Psychology

 - Accounting

 - Public Management

 - Statistics

 - Computer Science and Informatics.

-In the case of a discipline-based honours degree a number of
+In the case of a discipline-based honours degree a number of modules (semester modules) can be included from another discipline.

-(c) Honours in a specific theme, for example Investment Management, which is compiled as a multidisciplinary honours degree with prescribed semester courses from various disciplines.
+(c) Honours in a specific theme, for example Investment Management, which is compiled as a multidisciplinary honours degree with prescribed semester modules from various disciplines.

-In B.Com.Hons. the following theme-based courses are available on honours level:
+In B.Com.Hons. the following theme-based modules are available on honours level:

-- Actuarial Science
+- Actuarial Science - Marketing

-- Investment Management

-- Marketing

-The chosen theme is indicated in parenthesis, for example B.Com.Hons.(Investment Management).
+The chosen theme is indicated in parenthesis, for example B.Com.Hons.
+(Marketing).